Healing from Complex PTSD

 — Client E.M.

-"I was skeptical of EMDR therapy initially, but I had formed trust in Janice's professional abilities, so I followed her suggestions, and have made tremendous positive gains because of her.
+"I was skeptical of EMDR therapy initially, but I had formed trust in Janice's professional abilities—she became a secure base for me—so I followed her suggestions, and have made tremendous positive gains because of her.
 She basically worked herself out of a job, which is the best sign of a therapist, in my opinion."

 — Client G.